Is Prague expensive to visit? Seeing as how we’ve lived here for the last 4 years we get this question a LOT!

-Located in the heart of Central Europe, if Prague isn’t already on your bucket list – it should be.
+Located in the heart of Central Europe Prague should be on your travel bucket list.
 With easy access to other destinations, rich history and architecture, and great beer, you don’t want to miss it!
 It’s one of the best destinations in Europe for travelers.

 But the question looms: is Prague expensive?
 Will a visit to Prague break the bank?
 Well, we have good news: nope!
 The cost of visiting Prague is much lower than most other European destinations (and a lot of other destinations around the world, as well).